-- 3. Replace the two screws (M2x4) that secure the heat sink to the system board. - 4.
+- 3. Replace the screw (M2x4) that secures the heat sink to the system board. - 4.
 Route the fan cable through the routing guide on the assembly-inner frame and connect the fan cable to the system board.

 - 1. Install the base cover.

 - 2. Install the SIM card.

 - 3. Follow the procedure in After working inside your computer.